 For example, suppose someone contacts me via email asking about my services or products without giving me any contact information (like an email address).
 In that case, it will be difficult for me to follow up with them later on without doing some additional digging into my database first (which takes time).

-So, instead of waiting until people contact me directly about my products/services, I try hard because it saves time, and I can build relationships early on before making any sale attempt later down the road when needed.
+So, instead of waiting until people contact me directly about my products/services, I try hard because it saves time, and I can build relationships early on before making any sales attempt later down the road when needed.

 Step 3.
 Nurture them with content marketing